The EveryDaySafe programme

 • enable ownership and accountability

 The EveryDaySafe Programme is now a key delivery partner for the University's People Strategy.
+It is cited as an important enabler of the 'great place to work' pillar of the University's People Strategy.

 The Confident Manager Series, run by People and Organisational Development (POD), was re-launched in Michaelmas Term 2023 based around six core modules and supported by a programme of masterclasses which vary each term.
 Key health and safety messages are included in both the Managing at Oxford and Essentials of People Management Research modules.